-Applications are now being accepted for the AIHC Mentoring Program.
+Applications are closed for the 2022-2023 AIHC Mentoring Program.
 Please check back in spring 2023 to apply for the next cohort.
 The AIHC Mentoring Program accepts mentors and mentees annually to the program.
 This year-long program will begin in July and ends August the following year with a recognition at the Nexus Summit.
 Mentors and mentees who are selected will be matched based on needs and experience.
 Over the course of the year, pairs will schedule monthly meetings, participate in quarterly learning activities with the larger group, and provide evaluation feedback to improve the mentoring program.
 The mentor/mentee cohort also submits a team abstract to the Nexus Summit.
 Past mentees may serve as mentors with subsequent cohorts.

 Eligibility and Criteria for Selection

 - Be a faculty member in university environment in a health or health-related profession

 - Have a demonstrated commitment to interprofessional practice, education, and scholarship

 - Have experience in an academic/university environment

 - Have demonstrated experience with interprofessional practice, education, or scholarship.
 Examples might include designing and teaching interprofessional coursework, developing interprofessional programs and/or centers, going through promotion and tenure review with an interprofessional component or guiding others through the process, mentoring faculty in clinical and tenure track positions, evaluating interprofessional programs, leading and/or serving as a member of an interprofessional academic-community partnership, leading or participating in an interprofessional grant team, facilitating team science skills development, or any combination of these.

 - Have time and willingness to commit as a volunteer to the mentor role and complete all learning activities with the mentee (approximately 2-3 hours per month)

 - Be willing to counsel and guide the mentee on interprofessional career development, which may include providing resources, assisting mentees to network with the IPE community, and to solicit feedback about the effectiveness of the mentorship